bueeciel9/Autonomous_driving_projects/README.md

 # 🚗 Autonomous Driving Project 🚗

 ## 🎯 **Project Goals**
 > The project's goal is to delve into critical technologies underpinning self-driving systems with Computer Vision algorithms.
-We aim to craft a hands-on ADAS (Advanced Driver-Assistance Systems) & DMS (Driver Monitoring System) through these algorithms.
+I aim to craft a hands-on ADAS (Advanced Driver-Assistance Systems) & DMS (Driver Monitoring System) through these algorithms.
 Additionally, this project offers an opportunity to grasp the overarching architecture of autonomous driving systems by intertwining various tasks for a holistic view of the technologies.

 ## 📌 Tasks: